Ideafy's MCP server

 What's in the server

-The server file is mcp-server/index.ts and exports 14 tools, grouped into three families:
+The server file is mcp-server/index.ts and exports 15 tools (11 in the Public edition, plus 4 pool tools in the Team edition), grouped into five families:

 See MCP tools reference for each tool's signature and side effects.